../../../175pxls.gif (78 bytes)

 P.5.4.1 Japan — Agricultural Products II, paras.
 105-106

-We consider that the list of instruments contained in the footnote to paragraph 1 of Annex B is, as is indicated by the words “such as”, not exhaustive in nature.
-The scope of application of the publication requirement is not limited to “laws, decrees or ordinances”, but also includes, in our opinion, other instruments which are applicable generally and are similar in character to the instruments explicitly referred to in the illustrative list of the footnote to paragraph 1 of Annex B.
+We consider that the list of instruments contained in the Footnote to paragraph 1 of Annex B is, as is indicated by the words “such as”, not exhaustive in nature.
+The scope of application of the publication requirement is not limited to “laws, decrees or ordinances”, but also includes, in our opinion, other instruments which are applicable generally and are similar in character to the instruments explicitly referred to in the illustrative list of the Footnote to paragraph 1 of Annex B.

 The object and purpose of paragraph 1 of Annex B is “to enable interested Members to become acquainted with” the sanitary and phytosanitary regulations adopted or maintained by other Members and thus to enhance transparency regarding these measures.
 In our opinion, the scope of application of the publication requirement of paragraph 1 of Annex B should be interpreted in the light of the object and purpose of this provision.